samanthaming/samanthaming.com/content/tidbits/56-how-to-get-an-object-length.md

 ---
 title: How to Get an Object Length
 description: Unlike arrays, it's always been tricky to get the object length.
-Let's learn how ES6 solves this with Object.keys and how enumerable works...
+Let's learn how ES6 solves this with Object.keys and how enumerable works.
 tags: [javascript, es6, object]
 order: 56
 createdAt: 2019-04-19